Jewish Genealogy and Family Tree Research

 The Pale was approximately one-fifth of the land in European Russia (west of the Ural Mountains).
 The present-day countries of Poland, Lithuania, Belarus, Moldova, Ukraine, and parts of western Russia were included in the Pale’s borders.

 The Pale was supposedly where the Russian Empire magnanimously allowed their Jewish population to make their homes.
 In actuality it was the area to which the “less desirable” Jewish population was exiled as a buffer from the other two competing European empires.
-Jews were not the exclusive residents of this area, but they were not allowed to live outside its borders without special permits, or to live inside most of its cities.
+Jews were not the exclusive residents of this area, but they were not allowed to live outside its borders without a special permit, nor were they allowed to live inside most of the major cities in the region.

 As an example, you may recall having watched the musical/movie Fiddler on the Roof.
 Anatevka was a small, relatively self-sufficient Jewish community or shtetl established just outside of a Russian city in the Pale.
 This was fairly typical of the political situations and boundaries for the Jewish population.
 This story of the poverty-stricken Tevye and his family was set in the early 1890s during a wave of anti-Jewish pogroms that led to the expulsion of over 20,000 Jews from Russia.